 Moody's Investors Service

-Moody's downgrades the rating of Notes issued by Opus CDO I Limited, an ABS CDO
+Moody's downgrades the ratings of Notes issued by Verde CDO Limited, an ABS CDO

 250 Greenwich Street